delucis/fontkitten/README.md

 Fontkitten does not include `open` and `openSync` utilities for loading fonts directly from the file system.

-Instead, load fonts from the file system by reading the file and passing it to the `create` function, which expects a `Buffer`:
+Instead, read a font from the file system yourself and pass it to the `create` function, which expects a `Buffer`:

 ```javascript
 import { create } from 'fontkitten';